Home Compost Booklet

 Home Harvest: Thoughts & A Virtual Tour 2023

 Home Harvest is an edible garden trail around nipaluna/Hobart that we started in collaboration with the City of Hobart in 2020.
-Here’s the latest one from 2023 – it was an absolute ripper of a day!
-Over 700 people took themselves around to some incredibly diverse edible gardens and just had such a great time. […]
+Here’s some images and videos (further below) from 2023 to give you a taster!
+Over 700 people took themselves around to some incredibly diverse edible gardens and just had such a great time.
+Talking […]

 Home Harvest 2023: Host Call Out!